GluuFederation/docs-oxd-prod/3.1.2/sources/plugin/roundcube/index.md

 ##### Bypass the local RoundCube login page and send users straight to the OP for authentication

-Check this box so that when users attempt to login they are sent straight to the OP, bypassing the local RoundCube login screen.
+Check this box so that when users attempt to log in, they are sent straight to the OP, bypassing the local RoundCube login screen.
 When it is not checked, it will give proof the following screen.

 ![upload](https://raw.githubusercontent.com/GluuFederation/roundcube_oxd_plugin/master/docu/4.png)